 The Counselor Education program prepares professional counselors to work in school, community agency, and post-secondary educational settings.
 The course of study includes a comprehensive counseling knowledge base presented through didactic and experiential coursework and clinical field-based experiences, including a 600 hour internship.
 This knowledge base includes counseling skills and theories, developmental processes, multicultural issues, assessment, individual and group counseling, and professional ethics.

-The M.Ed. in the Counselor Education program has three concentrations: Clinical Mental Health Counseling, School Counseling, and Student Affairs in Higher Education.
-All three concentrations are accredited by CACREP (the Council for Accreditation of Counseling and Related Educational Programs).
+The M.Ed. in the Counselor Education program has two concentrations: Clinical Mental Health Counseling and School Counseling.
+Both concentrations are accredited by CACREP (the Council for Accreditation of Counseling and Related Educational Programs).
 The program is designed to meet the academic requirements to become a National Certified Counselor (NCC) and a Licensed Professional Counselor (LPC).
 Courses are offered on the Georgia Southern Campus in Statesboro, GA

 Program Contact Information:

 This concentration is designed for people who wish to pursue a career in school counseling.
 It does not require Professional Level Four Certification for admission.
 The concentration is designed for students to meet the requirements for school counseling certification in Georgia.
 (51 hours)

 This concentration is designed for people who wish to provide clinical mental health counseling in community agency settings (public, non-profit, and for profit).
 (60 hours)

 This concentration is designed for people seeking employment in Student Affairs in a variety of post-secondary educational settings.
 This concentration does not lead to P-12 certification.
 (48 hours)

 ||Hours in Program of Study

 |1.Complete requirements for a bachelor’s degree from a regionally accredited institution.